aparsons/threadfix_api/README.rst

 Bugs and Feature Requests
 -------------------------

 Have a bug or a feature request?
 Please first search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://github.com/aparsons/threadfix_api/issues/new).
+If your problem or idea is not addressed yet, `please open a new issue <https://github.com/aparsons/threadfix_api/issues/new>`_.

 Copyright and License
 ---------------------